-This icon means there is a Carers UK factsheet available to download for free from our website: carersuk.org/factsheets 1 Petrillo and Bennett, 2022.

-A carer's guide Looking after someone can be tough.
+This icon means there is a Carers UK factsheet available to download for free from our website: carersuk.org/factsheets 1 ons.gov.uk/peoplepopulationandcommunity/healthandsocialcare/healthandwellbeing/bulletins/ unpaidcareenalandandwales/census2021 A carer's guide Looking after someone can be tough.
 Here are 10 of the key challenges that caring can throw your way...
 1. Getting the right advice and information... quickly!